Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 MNAs are entitled to a monthly allowance for travel expenses, including expenses for travel within their riding.
 The amount of the allowance varies according to the group to which the riding belongs.

-For the period from April 1, 2013 to March 31, 2014, the annual travel allowance for political activities in Québec is as follows:
+For the period from April 1, 2023 to March 31, 2024, the annual travel allowance for political activities in Québec is as follows, after subtraction of the federal income tax:

 Riding GroupMNA’s Annual allowance